top of page

 A toxic solution

-Some people turn to toxic positivity to banish guilt and shame.
+Some turn to toxic positivity to banish guilt and shame.
 Don’t.

 Toxic positivity is defined as “dismissing negative emotions and responding to distress with false reassurances rather than empathy.”

 I shouldn’t have to expand on why this isn’t a great approach.
-Tucking our true feelings away and replacing them with manufactured emotions is never a good solution to our struggles with guilt and shame.
-But sometimes, we're so afraid of guilt or shame that we falsely exude positivity to the exclusion of all else.
+Tucking your true feelings away and replacing them with manufactured emotions is never a good solution to struggles with guilt and shame.
+But sometimes, you're so afraid of guilt or shame that you act with fake positivity to the exclusion of all else.
 This façade stifles authentic living and will only hurt you long-term.

-In other cases, we allow others’ beliefs about our guilt or shame to influence how we deal with them.
-They literally make us feel guilty about being guilty.
-But, again, this is a counterproductive approach to coping with guilt and shame.
+In other cases, you might allow others’ beliefs about your guilt or shame to influence how you deal with them.
+You feel guilty about being guilty.
+Again, this is a counterproductive approach to coping with guilt and shame.

 A sustainable solution